COSC481W-2020Fall/IndividualTasks/nutrition_tasks.md

 - [ ] <s>Subcategories for preparation method and brand and such things like "Egg, scrambled" or "Chocolate bar, Hershey's" #37</s>
 - [x] added fdc ids to the database

-## Week of Oct.
-19 to Oct.
-26
-### Bryce and Jalen
-- [ ] Recipe creation view
-    - [ ] User can name their recipe during recipe creation.
-    - [ ] User can insert more than one ingredient during recipe creation.
-- [ ] Recipe list view
-    - [ ] User can see a list of their recipes.
-- [ ] Recipe detail view
-    - [ ] User can see the contents of an existing recipe.

-### Michael
-- [ ] User profile form should only be editable by the user in question
-- [ ] Metric unit option should convert height/weight between imperial and metric
-- [ ] Form should be in a table

-### Athena
-- [ ] Change the food input from dropdown select to search by text
-- [ ] Instructions for setting up the site on an AWS server

-### Tsion
-- [ ] User can view their logged information he/she submitted

-### John
-- [ ] Add a way to specify what diets a recipe would work for and what allergies to be aware of